PARTH264/Fake-News-Detection/README.md

 ## Overview
 This project focuses on detecting fake news using machine learning and deep learning techniques.
 The pipeline involves text preprocessing, feature extraction, and model training.
+The goal is to automatically classify news articles as real or fake based on their textual content.

+## Project Files
+- **Fake_News_Detection_v9.ipynb: The original, complete, and fully functional notebook.**

+- **Fake_News_Detection.ipynb: A GitHub-compatible version where metadata has been removed for better viewing.**

 ## Features
 - **Text Preprocessing and Cleaning**